vitaly-t/pg-promise/README.md

 # Usage

-The library supports promise-chaining queries on shared and detached connections.
+The library supports promise-chained queries on shared and detached connections.
 Choosing which one you want depends on the situation and personal preferences.

 ### Detached Connections